Prosecutor: Wisconsin pharmacist thought vaccine was unsafe

 Advocate Aurora Health Care Chief Medical Group Officer Jeff Bahr has said Brandenburg admitted that he deliberately removed the vials from refrigeration at the Grafton medical center overnight on Dec.
 24 into Dec.
 25, returned them, then left them out again on the night of Dec.
 25 into Saturday.

-The Moderna vaccine is viable for 12 hours outside refrigeration, so workers used the vaccine to inoculate 57 people before discarding the rest.
-Police said the discarded doses were worth between $8,000 and $11,000.

 Bahr said the doses people received Dec.
 26 are all but useless.
-But Gerol said during the hearing that Moderna would need to test the doses to make sure they’re ineffective before he can proceed with any charges beyond destruction of property.
+But Gerol said during the hearing that the vials were actually retained and Moderna would need to test the doses to make sure they’re ineffective before he can file charges.

+Brandenburg’s attorney, Jason Baltz, did not speak on the merits of the case during the hearing.
+Gerol held off on filing any charges, saying he still needs to determine whether Brandenburg actually destroyed the doses.

-Judge Paul Malloy set a $10,000 signature bond for Brandenburg and ordered him to surrender all his firearms to sheriff’s deputies, not to work in the health care field and to have no contact with Aurora employees.
+Judge Paul Malloy ordered Brandenburg held on a $10,000 signature bond on the condition that he surrender his firearms, not work in health care and have no contact with Aurora employees.

+Brandenburg is in the process of divorcing his wife of eight years.
+The couple has two small children.

+According to an affidavit his wife filed on Dec.
+30, the same day Brandenburg was arrested in the vaccine tampering, he stopped off at her house on Dec.
+6 and dropped off a water purifier and two 30-day supplies of food, telling her that the world was “crashing down” and she was in denial.
+He said the government was planning cyberattacks and was going to shut down the power grid.